 We CANNOT accept any essays after this time.
 The entry page will be really congested at around the deadline time.
 It is recommended to apply earlier to avoid technical difficulty accessing the page.

 - Essays must be submitted in the specified format sheet downloaded from our website.
 Unless both essay title and summary are presented, such application shall be deemed incomplete and will NOT be evaluated.
-Also, all submissions must be original and should be submitted with complete fill out of an entry form.
-No previously published materials will be accepted.
-All rights to the award-winning essays shall be the exclusive property of JFTC.|

-||Award winners will be publicly announced on December 14, 2012.
+||Award winners will be publicly announced on December 8, 2017.

 |9.
 Frequently Asked Questions

-||Japan Foreign Trade Council, Inc., Public Relations Group
+||Japan Foreign Trade Council, Inc., Public Relations & Research Group

 6th Floor, World Trade Center Building, 2-4-1, Hamamatsu-cho, Minato-ku, Tokyo 105-6106, Japan